portfolio-performance/portfolio-help/docs/en/getting-started/create-portfolio.md

 ---
 # Creating your portfolio

-You can quickly create a PP file using a wizard to guide you through the setup process.
+You can quickly create a Portfolio Performance file using a wizard to guide you through the setup process.
 There are five steps, but only the first two are mandatory.
 Start with the menu `File > New > File` to create a new portfolio file.

 - **Step 1**

     First, you need to select the default currency for the portfolio (see figure 1).
 You can always change the currency for individual securities.
-PP supports almost every possible currency: from AED (United Arab Emirates Dirham) to ZWL (Zimbabwean dollar).
+Portfolio Performance supports almost every possible currency: from AED (United Arab Emirates Dirham) to ZWL (Zimbabwean dollar).

     Figure: Selecting the default currency for the portfolio.{class=pp-figure}